boonchu/cloud_service_app/assignment2/mapreduce-mp2/README.md

     public static final Log log = LogFactory.getLog(LinkCountMap.class);
 ```

-	- at LinkCountMap class

 ```
 log.info(new Integer(parts[0]) + "," + 0);
 ```
-	- run a Hadoop MapReduce application, in the output you'll get an application ID:
-	- "application_1441239124625_0048" in the log entry above is the application ID for this execution of a MapReduce job.

 ```
 # yarn logs -applicationId application_1442201920772_0003 | grep OrphanPages\$LinkCountMap | head -10